Moshe Silman: Aftermath

 Prime Minister Benjamin Netanyahu referred to the event as a "great personal tragedy".
 Israeli Minister of Education Gideon Sa'ar stated that "the act should remind us all of the everyday hardships of our society and of our individuals, and that we must be sensitive and responsive to the plight of others and assist as much as possible.
 The important thing is to understand the background of things, to understand the distress from which events such as this could derive and to be sensitive to it."

 MK Shelly Yachimovich stated that "suicide is an unusual and shocking answer to difficulties and suffering, but we must not forget the context: the inhumane hardening of the conditions of eligibility for public housing, the unraveling of the social safety net until it has holes so huge that many fall through them to the abyss; and the struggle for survival of small and medium business owners.
 Silman's fate occurred largely due to the collapse of the welfare state, and the rise of a Darwinian jungle economy."

 In the Israeli public discourse, some have compared Moshe Silman to Jan Palach or Mohamed Bouazizi; they see the state leaders (and Benjamin Netanyahu in particular) as responsible for Silman's condition.
 Others perceive Silman as a person suffering from a mental illness which, in his unfortunate life circumstances, led to a desperate act.

 Silman's self-immolation act led to a Werther effect, as a number of other Israelis attempted to commit suicide due to financial distress and emotional despair over the Israeli welfare system.
 Akiva Mafai, a 45-year-old IDF veteran and wheelchair user, set himself on fire at a bus station and died of his wounds only two days after the death of Silman.
-On 11 December 2013 a memorial event was held for six people who had self-immolated in the past year.
+On 11 December 2013 a memorial event was held for six people who had immolated themselves in the past year.

 The Israeli government established an emergency treatment for extreme cases.
 Social workers complained that they do not have the tools to deal with the distress of many people beset by the housing shortages and failures of the National Insurance Institute; this may lead to an increase in suicide attempts after the affected realize that social workers cannot help them.